philsong/dogecoind-docker/testnet/README.md

 ## Instantiate Data Container

-	In order to separate dogecoind _execution_ from its _data_, we'll now create a separate Docker data volume _container_ for use by the dogecoin software.
+In order to separate dogecoind _execution_ from its _data_, we will now create a separate Docker data volume _container_ for use by the dogecoin software.
 This makes it possible for future builds of the dogecoin software to reuse the data, instead of having to wait for the long-running process of re-reading the data off the dogecoin peers.

 ``docker run -d --name=dogecoind-testnet-data dogecoind:testnet bash``

 ## Run Container

 First time: Create, Launch & Attach to a docker _container_ named _dogecoind-testnet_, using the image _dogecoind:testnet_ and the data container volume _dogecoind-testnet-data:

 ``docker run -it --name=dogecoind-testnet --volumes-from=dogecoind-testnet-data dogecoind:testnet bash``

 OR

 Consecutive times: Launch & Attach to the docker container:

 ``
 docker start dogecoind-testnet
 docker attach dogecoind-testnet
 ``

 ### Detaching from container

 In order to keep the container running while leaving the container shell:

 ``ctrl-p ctrl-q``

 and back again:

 ``docker attach dogecoind-testnet``

 ### Stopping the container

 From the host shell:

 ``docker stop dogecoind-testnet``

 From the container shell:

 ``exit``

 ## Run Process

 Run the dogecoind daemon from within the container shell:

 ``dogecoind -addnode=54.237.28.96 -addnode=107.170.14.48 -addnode=54.74.34.153 -addnode=178.201.149.20 -addnode=54.217.8.3 -disablesafemode &``

 Then check the daemon status by means of its Command-Line Interface:

 ``dogecoin-cli getinfo``

 ## Debug

 [I Dunno how this is used.
 Or why.
-I do get that it's a nameless container that is being removed when it exits, but cannot see how it relates to a basic usage scenario or how its more usable for debugging.  /Peter ] docker run -it --rm --volumes-from=dogecoind-testnet-data dogecoind:testnet bash
+I do get that it's a nameless container that is being removed when it exits, but cannot see how it relates to a basic usage scenario or how its more usable for debugging.  /Peter ]
+``docker run -it --rm --volumes-from=dogecoind-testnet-data dogecoind:testnet bash``

 ## Test

 To test how other docker containers access _dogecoind-testnet_, we first need to get the IP address of it:

 ``docker inspect dogecoind-testnet | grep IPAddress``

 Then edit the _curl_ requests below and run them from the host shell ( or from ``boot2docker ssh`` if running on MacOsX, see [how-to-use-docker-on-os-x-the-missing-guide](http://viget.com/extend/how-to-use-docker-on-os-x-the-missing-guide))

+``
 curl --user user:pass --data-binary '{"jsonrpc": "1.0", "id":"0", "method": "getinfo", "params": [] }' -H 'content-type: text/plain;' http://[insert IP here]:44555/

 curl --user user:pass --data-binary '{"jsonrpc": "1.0", "id":"0", "method": "getblockcount", "params": [] }' -H 'content-type: text/plain;' http://[Insert IP here]:44555/
+``

-    [What's this doing here, and why? /Peter] curl -s https://chain.so/api/v2/get_info/DOGETEST | json data | json blocks
+[What's this doing here, and why? /Peter]
+``curl -s https://chain.so/api/v2/get_info/DOGETEST | json data | json blocks``